FLORENCE WEISZ

 vertical installation: 7 feet high

-My Berlin Stone Series was inspired by the indelible experience I had visiting the Memorial to the Murdered Jews of Europe.
-These new collages are derived from photographs I took at the Memorial site in Germany, July of 2005, three months after it was opened to the public.
+"Stones of Resonance: Berlin" were inspired by the indelible experience I had visiting the Memorial to the Murdered Jews of Europe.
+These collages combine my signature alcohol ink papers with photographs I took at the Memorial site in Germany.

 Designed by the American architect Peter Eisenman on five acres in the center of Berlin near the Brandenburg Gate, the Memorial is composed of a grid of 2711 concrete stelae.
 I spent hours walking alone among them.
 I was drawn to the aesthetics of the grid pattern formed by the rectangular slabs and to the small square pavers of the walkways.
 They echoed the square grid format I have used for years in my own art.

-I have never before felt capable of producing art appropriate to the enormity of the Nazi atrocities, but this transforming experience at the Berlin Memorial has finally compelled me to express my own vision in these new artworks: My response to Eisenman's response to the Holocaust.
+I have never before felt capable of producing art appropriate to the enormity of the Nazi atrocities, but this transforming experience at the Berlin Memorial had finally compelled me to express my own vision in these artworks: My response to an architect's response to the Holocaust.

 An aerial view of the Memorial site - Wikipedia